Northland

 Crossing the Horahora and Ngunguru rivers (map 21)

-Walk 13 km along the Pataua North Rd.
-It is not really an option to walk north on the beach from Pataua because it is private land between the beach and the road.
-Just before the road meets Horahora River turn right and cross the river up to 2 hours either side of low tide.
+Just before Pataua North Rd meets Horahora River turn right and cross the river up to 2 hours either side of low tide.
 Note that the Horahora River tide times are 90 mins behind other rivers in the area.
 So if the low tide time for Ngunguru is 10 am it will be 11:30 at the Horahora River.
-The water is knee to waist deep at low tide and on a sandy base that is safe to walk on with bare feet.
+The water is knee-to-waist deep at low tide and on a sandy base that is safe to walk on with bare feet.
 The first 40m is the deepest.
-Please don’t use any of the dinghys at the side of the river.
+Please don’t use any of the dinghies at the side of the river.
 Find the track that takes you to Ngunguru Ford Rd, turn left into it and then right down to Nikau Bay Camp and Cabins.
 The route is on Māori land and you are asked to be respectful of the privilege or it could be taken away.

-An alternative to fording the Horahora River is to follow the old TA route on the Mackerel Forest Track (4 km, 1.5 hrs on the track and a total of 18.5 km diverting around the Horahora River).
-This is recorded on the official map in purple, and the track between Pataua Rd North and Ngurunguru Ford Rd is on the NZ Topo map as of Oct 2022.
-For this route continue on inland on the Patua North Rd.
-Exit at right off the road onto an old logging track through a gate.
-There is nothing much to mark this turn off.
-Watch for the road sloping uphill back in the direction you’ve been walking.
-This appears after a section with a bank on the right side of the road.
-The track goes up and around a pine-covered hill and then steeply down to follow the Tākehe River, crossing it at a shallower ford between deeper pools to take you onto the true left bank.
-You then join and cross the Waitangi River at a point where it is usually knee/thigh deep before climbing up on Mackerel Rd (a forest road) through pine forest to join Ngunguru Ford Rd.
-Turn right onto it.
+This is recorded on the official map in purple.
+For this route, continue on inland on the sealed Patua North Rd.
+Traffic is light-to-moderate.
+You climb one fairly big hill and then, before the top of a second, exit at right off the road onto an old logging track through a gate.
+The track is overgrown but easy enough to walk on.
+The track goes up and around a pine-covered hill and then steeply down.
+Take the right branch at the bottom of a long descent to follow the Tākehe River, crossing it at a shallow ford to take you onto the true left bank.
+You then join and cross the Waitangi River at a point where it is also shallow before climbing up on Mackerel Rd (a forest road) through pine forest to join Ngunguru Ford Rd.
+Turn left onto it.
 The above section between Pataua North Rd and Ngunguru Ford Rd passes through private forest and may be subject to occasional closures due to forestry operations.
 Open daylight hours only and no camping or fires.

 Ngunguru

 Note: If the sea conditions are good, an alternative is to sea kayak from Ngunguru to Pataua North with Pacific Coast Kayaks.
 They offer a trip from Ngunguru to Pataua or Taiharuru, with a lunch stop at Goat Island (lunch provided).
-Pataua has a camping ground but Taiharuru is closer to the start of the track.
 This is a guided trip as there are a few hazards such as a bar crossing at Pataua.
 They do not hire kayaks out to solo paddlers.
 Pacific Coast Kayaks will carry hikers’ packs to the finish point where hikers can resume their journey.
 As there is additional mileage involved and a driver has to do a pickup, the cost is more than a usual day trip.
 It is therefore cheaper if you join up with other hikers so that the transport costs can be shared.

 If you want to visit Whangārei, its not so far from the end of the Mackerel Forest Track end.
 Just keep going west on Ngunguru Rd and it is about 16 km to the northern suburb of Tikipunga, with a campground and a Countdown supermarket.
 You could always take the Coastal Commuter bus one direction or the other perhaps.